 We are fortunate to have our lunches cooked on the premises in our own kitchens.
 Lunchtime is a part of the day when the children enjoy a meal together in a family atmosphere.
 Mr Edbrooke, our school cook works hard to ensure the school meals are of a high quality, providing the children with a nutritionally balanced meal.
-He offers suitable menus incorporating vegetables, fruit and healthy carbohydrate options such as bread, pasta and baked potatoes.
+He also makes sure to include all the children's favourite dishes!
+Our menus incorporate vegetables, fruit and healthy carbohydrate options such as bread, pasta and baked potatoes.
 A vegetarian option is always available.

 Children are responsible for requesting the size of their own portions and are expected to eat all that they ask for.